 One actor show – one hour

-The Reading of The Will is available as a one actor show at £40 plus VAT (£48).
+All of the above scripts are available as a one actor show at £50 plus VAT (£60).
 Recommended for no more than 10 screens.

 Three actor shows – one hour